 Changes that could impact the risk profile of a tailings facility should be reviewed and potential impacts should be evaluated.
 Changes should be approved by all the relevant persons (e.g., EoR, Responsible Person(s), personnel involved in tailings management and related activities, and the Accountable Executive Officer, as appropriate).
-In particular, if changes are proposed to the original or current design of the tailings facility (e.g., changes in dam construction specifications), these proposed changes should be carefully documented and risks of the change in the current and future phases of the life cycle should be evaluated.
+In particular, if changes are proposed to the original or current design of the tailings facility (e.g., changes in dam construction specifications), these proposed changes should be evaluated.
 Depending on the nature of the change and the potential impact, Independent Review (IR) of the proposed change is recommended (see also Appendix 4).
 Before implementing, the proposed change should be approved at a level commensurate with the potential impact of the change.